 PLEASE NOTE: A face covering is not a substitute for guidance about social distancing and handwashing.

 On June 16, 2020, the State approved San Mateo County's attestation, which allows San Mateo County to move with the State as it allows additional activities and businesses.
 Please refer to the State of California Face Covering FAQs at https://covid19.ca.gov/masks-and-ppe/.
-Please also see the FAQ below which addresses some differences in San Mateo County.
+Please see the clarification below which addresses some differences between the State and San Mateo County.

 You may download the cloth face covering graphic at the top of this page here.

 How does the State Face Covering Order differ from the County Order?

 The State and County have both issued face covering Orders.
 They are basically the same as of July 6, 2020.
 But each contain subtle differences/clarifications as follows: